vcyzteen/picom/README.md

 - Rounded corners code from [sdhand](https://github.com/sdhand/picom) which is also ported to the experimetnal XRender backend.

-- New code for rounded corners (+borders) on the glx backend using GLSL frangment shader for both legacy and experimental backends
+- New code for rounded corners (+borders) on the glx backend using GLSL fragment shader for both legacy and experimental backends

 For more information read [my reddit post](https://www.reddit.com/r/unixporn/comments/fs8trg/oc_comptonpicom_fork_with_both_tryone144s_dual/)